bdalpe/cribl-terraform/infrastructure/aws/utils/eks/application-load-balancer-controller/README.md

 Installs the [AWS EKS Application Load Balancer Controller](https://docs.aws.amazon.com/eks/latest/userguide/aws-load-balancer-controller.html) add-on into the Kubernetes cluster including the appropriate IAM roles and permissions.

-This module assumes you've already provisioned an AWS IAM OIDC Identity Provider for you Kubernetes cluster. (you can provision one using [another module in this repository](../../iam/eks-oidc-identity-provider))
+This module assumes you've already provisioned an AWS IAM OIDC Identity Provider for your Kubernetes cluster. (you can provision one using [another module in this repository](../../iam/eks-oidc-identity-provider))

 ## Example